-It is therefore recommended the Council NOTES the Signing and Common Seal Register for February 2022, as detailed in Attachment 1 to this Report.
+It is therefore recommended the Council NOTES the Signing and Common Seal Register for February 2022, as detailed in Attachment 1 to Report CJ033-03/22.

 For February 2022, 3 documents were executed by affixing the Common Seal.
 A summary is provided below: